 Most water used in the Upper Wolli Creek Subcatchment comes from Warragamba Dam and is treated to a drinking quality standard.
-As of 2010 up to 15% of Sydney's water is supplied from the Kurnell desalination plant; this water is also treated to drinking quality standard.
-However only 1% of this drinking quality water is used in the Subcatchment for drinking and cooking - the rest is used for purposes that do not require such high quality water, like watering gardens and toilet flushing.
-Rainwater is an under utilised source of water in Sydney.
-In the Upper Wolli Creek Subcatchment most rainwater washes directly into Wolli Creek carrying with it pollutants such as litter, and petrol and oil derivatives.
-This Plan identifies potential solutions to problems such as the growing demand for water and the poor health of the Cooks River.
-Information on the way this plan links into Council's existing water management framework as well as how it will be used and implemented within Council can be found on page 4.
+From summer 2009-2010 up to 15% of Sydney's water supply will come from the Kurnell desalination plant; this water is also treated to drinking quality standard.
+However only 1% of the high quality imported water is used in the Subcatchment for drinking and cooking - the rest is used for purposes that do not require such high quality water, like watering gardens and toilet flushing.
+An under utilised water source in Sydney is rainwater.
+Most rainwater that falls in the Upper Wolli Creek Subcatchment washes directly into Wolli Creek carrying with it pollutants such as litter, and petrol and oil derivatives.
+This Plan looks at ways to address two problems, increasing demand for water and the poor health of the Cooks River.
+Refer to page 3 for information on how this Plan fits with the existing water management framework and how it will be used and implemented within Council.